-- Connect Arduino 5V, GND, PWM-2 to GPS VIN, GND, PPS respectively. (refer the right image for setup) - Copy the code from next slide. - Check left image to see sample serial monitor output.
+- Connect Arduino 5V, GND, PWM-2 to GPS VIN, GND, PPS respectively. (refer the right image for setup) - Read the code from next two slides and understand what it does. - Copy the code and run it. - Check left image to see sample serial monitor output.